unlp-workshop/unlp-2026-shared-task/README.md

 **[Registration Form](https://forms.gle/XSgyBBEB7T5Gn9gQ6)**
 **Please register by February 21, 2026.**

-The Kaggle link will be sent to the registered participants on **December 20, 2025**.
+The Kaggle link will be sent to the registered participants on **January 15, 2026**.

 Join the discussions in Discord via https://discord.gg/DYNnWaZD4a.

 ## Updates

+**2025-12-20**:

+* Add more questions for the dev set: 40 => 461 questions.
+* Postpone the Kaggle release till January, 2026.

 **2025-12-17**: